UCL/TDMS/README.md

 tdms [options] infile gridfile outfile
 Options:
 -h:	Display this help message
--fd, --finite-difference:	Use the finite-difference solver, instead of the pseudo-spectral method.
 -q:	Quiet operation.
 Silence all logging
 -m:	Minimise output file size by not saving vertex and facet information
 ```